Lettuce in Austin, Texas

 From the Lettuce Blog

-We were surprised when the cucumbers we received from a farm in Texas came individually shrink-wrapped before going into our deliveries.
-Unfortunately, this represents some of what is wrong with
+We were surprised when the cucumbers we received from a farm in Texas for this week’s deliveries came individually shrink-wrapped.
+Unfortunately, this represents some of what is wrong with our

 Each week, the Lettuce Orchard Basket gets delivered with a blurb by Lettuce’s Sourcing Manager, Leslie Nelms.
 Seasonal eating can be particularly tricky when limited to a category like fruit,